Overcoming trauma, strengthening resilience

 Individual support

-Our partner organisations offer traumatised young people psychological counselling and individual support.
+Our partner organizations offer traumatized young people psychological counselling and individual support.
 The aim is to empower those affected so that they no longer see themselves solely as victims.
 They discover their own strengths, develop new dreams and begin to come to terms with their experiences.

 Junge Frau wird beraten - Projekt terre des hommes schweiz